 And after a week of healthy, spiralised salads etc I was longing for a good dollop of fat, starch and protein.
 This is what I came up with.
-It makes a good brunch dish and I think would be appealing to small children (although, obviously, not the cat).
+It makes a good brunch dish and I think would be appealing to small children.
 If you don’t have a spiraliser, roughly grate the raw potato instead, but don’t omit the bit where you squeeze out the excess liquid.

 Eggs in Potato Nests

 5-6 medium-sized waxy potatoes totalling about 450-400g, peeled weight